Peace

 Michael A. Singer describes samskaras as impressions left by impactful memories.
 These can be triggered by external events, causing blockages in energy flow.
 For example, the heart chakra, associated with love and connection, might "close" after heartbreak, creating a sense of emotional constriction.
 Such blockages inhibit the natural flow of energy, much like a signal being interrupted in a network.

-The Eight Chakras and Their Roles
+The Seven Chakras and Their Roles (I added one, make it eight!)

-1. Root Chakra (Muladhara):
+1. Root Chakra (Fear, Muladhara):

 • Location: Base of the spine